gabry8086/check_bw/README.md

  You can also customize data polling time according to your needs

 usage example:
-[root@something ~]#./check_bw.sh -H ipaddress -b 30 -v 2c -m input -C community_name
+[root@something ~]#./check_bw.sh -H ipaddress -b 30 -v 2c -m input -C community_name -i interfacename

-I've Personally tested it only on my Nagios 3.x environment it actually supports only snmp version 1 and 2c,
+I've Personally tested it only on my Nagios 3.x environment And under those OS's (Centos 5 and 6, Debian 7, FreeBSD 9.1 and ASA 8.4 )

+it actually supports only snmp version 1 and 2c,
 I will add version 3 support as soon as i can